Should you choose epoxy or polyurethane injection over other basement waterproofing repair methods?

 Homeowners, new home builders and contractors seeking a quick fix, an inexpensive fix, or a low repair cost will often use hydraulic cement on the interior of the wall to stop a leak.
 Such surface repairs may stop leaks in the short term, but these repairs will cause water to be trapped within the wall; consequently, the concrete behind the repair becomes saturated with water, a condition which will lead to an accelerated deterioration of the surrounding concrete; furthermore, these types of repairs typically do not last.

-The alternatives to pressurized injection are quite destructive and are certainly far more expensive than pressurized injection.
+The alternatives to pressurized injection for concrete crack repairs are quite destructive and are certainly far more expensive than pressurized injection.

 Crack injection is a specialization that requires technicians to have considerable skill, experience and tenacity.
-Waterproofing contractors that do not offer pressurized injection services likely recognize that their staff do not possess the requisite expertise to provide reliable, long lasting injections; hence your available repair options are limited.
+Waterproofing contractors that do not offer pressurized injection services likely recognize that their staff do not possess the requisite expertise to provide reliable, long lasting injections; hence the basement waterproofing methods offered to you are limited.
 This situation makes choosing a waterproofing contractor, on the basis of pricing alone or with limited repair options for you, a very risky proposition.
 For an injection to work 100% and endure the test of time it must be done properly; this is very much dependent on the skill and tenacity of the technician doing the work.
 It is likely impossible for you to establish whether the technician sent to your home has the requisite experience and training.
 If your first impression of a waterproofing contractor is less than ideal, go with your instincts; this will at least minimize the risk to you of having to call for warranty repairs at a later date and/or having to deal with poor customer service.

 © 2015 AquaGuard Injection & Waterproofing®.
 All rights reserved